 Archaeological Programme of works, Berkhamsted, Hertfordshire

-Border Archaeology (BA) was instructed by Huber Car Parks to carry out a programme of archaeological work in connection with groundworks for a Multi-Storey Car Park at Lower Kings Road, Berkhamsted, Hertfordshire.
+We were instructed by a Car Park Developer to carry out a programme of archaeological work in connection with groundworks for a Multi-Storey Car Park at Lower Kings Road, Berkhamsted, Hertfordshire.

 Archaeological Program of works, Archaeological Field Evaluation, Geoarchaeological borehole survey, Archaeological ObservationLocation: Location: Lower Kings Road, Berkhamsted, Hertfordshire